-When FIFO is in registered state and three mailboxes are full, after receiving next effective message, it will enter the overrun state, and there are two situations for loss of messages in overrun state:
+When FIFO is in registered state and three mailboxes are full, the next effective message received will enter overrun state, and there are two situations for loss of messages in overrun state:

-- If FIFO lock function is disabled, the finally received message will be covered by new message - If FIFO lock function is enabled, the newly received message will be discarded
+- If FIFO lock function is disabled, the finally received message will be overwritten by new message - If FIFO lock function is enabled, the newly received message will be discarded

-25.4.7 Filtering mechanism
+23.4.7 Filtering mechanism

-Function of the filter: The receiving node decides whether the message is needed according to the message identifier, and only the required message will be received after filtering.
+Function of the filter: The receiving node decides whether the message is required according to the message identifier, and only the required message will be received after filtering.
 CAN controller has 28 filter groups.

-25.4.7.1 Bit width
+23.4.7.1 Bit width